SumoLogic/sumologic-documentation/docs/dashboards-new/panels.md

 ![icon-trace-list.png](/img/dashboards-new/panels/icon-trace-list.png)

 Transaction tracing captures and tracks distributed business workflows, by enriching and analyzing traces, logs, and metrics in real-time with automated generated application topology.
-Each trace provides details on root service, when it occurred and how long, the number of [spans] (../../Traces/Spans.md "Spans"), and a breakdown of services.
-The panel panel displays the [Traces page] (../../Traces/View_and_investigate_traces.md "View and investigate traces") table to give at-a-glance tracking for traces through your Dashboard.
-To view transaction and service details, click a trace from the panel to open the [Trace View] (../../Traces/View_and_investigate_traces.md "View and investigate traces").
+Each trace provides details on root service, when it occurred and how long, the number of [spans](../apm/traces/working-with-tracing-data/spans.md), and a breakdown of services.
+The panel panel displays the [Traces page] table to give at-a-glance tracking for traces through your Dashboard.
+To view transaction and service details, click a trace from the panel to open the [Trace View](../apm/traces/working-with-tracing-data/view-and-investigate-traces.md).

 See the [Dashboard (New)](./about-dashboard-new.md) guide for additional information and options to create panels, configure filters, create and filter with template variables from dashboard headers and more.